Eelbrain/Alice/pipeline/README.md

 ## Installing

-The pipeline is implemented in the [TRF-Tools](https://github.com/christianbrodbeck/TRF-Tools) GitHub repository, which can be installed and updated with `pip`:
+The pipeline is implemented in the [TRF-Tools](https://trf-tools.readthedocs.io/) library, which can be installed and updated with `pip`:

 ```bash
 $ pip install --upgrade https://github.com/christianbrodbeck/TRF-Tools/archive/refs/heads/main.zip